metablaster/WindowsFirewallRuleset/Modules/Firewall-Manager/README.md

 PS C:\> Install-Module Firewall-Manager
 ```

-(on Powershell V4 you may have to install PowershellGet before) or download from here:
+(on Powershell V4 you might have to install PowershellGet before) or download from here:
 https://www.powershellgallery.com/packages/Firewall-Manager

 See the script version web page too: